Science communication by a scientific foundation

 Q: So, the communication strategies to reach different audiences can be quite different

 A: Indeed.
 And again, even defining different audiences group might not be enough: you must be aware of how they are changing and of the specific circumstances that might affect your message at any given moment.

 Q: Let’s go back to the general audience.
 Your goals are very well defined; what other strategies do you use to reach them effectively?

 A: As I said before, it is often a balancing act.
 For instance, we sometimes use stage plays to spread awareness.
 In that case, watching the play itself is the reason why the audience is there, but we cannot convey all the information we would like to transmit.
-Therefore, we use complementary strategies: we distribute informative leaflets along with the theater program - of course, hoping that the audience will read them and bring them back home
+Therefore, we use complementary strategies: we distribute informative leaflets along with the theatre program - of course, hoping that the audience will read them and bring them back home

 Q: So, that would be a measurable goal.
 More in general, how do you assess whether a public engagement effort reached its effect?

 A: In the short term, we use obvious measures: the size of the audience, the number of documents distributed, the number of questions we receive after a talk.
 On the long terms, the metrics are different: we monitor the local media, we count the number of contacts and queries we receive, and of course, the number of institutions involved in our activities is an important metric too.

 Q: To conclude, are there other pitfalls that could make your activities less effective, and that you would warn our learners about?

 A: Yes, I would like to go back to the topic of communicating the consequences of illnesses.
 As part of our institutional activities, we involve patients in video making or other artistic endeavours.
 Showing these works is important to increase the understanding of aphasia, but it is also risky.
 It might happen that the audience will consider the product just as the result of a social activity carried out with patients.
 To avoid this, it is important to include a scientific voice.
 Showing things is important but it is not enough, we must also explain things rigorously.